mlphs/mlphs.github.io/_portfolio/project2.md

 In the housing problem, for every example in the dataset, we provided the right price that the house sold for.
 Our task was to produce more of these right answers.
 This is called a regression problem, where we predict continous valued outputs (which, in this case, is price of the house).

-Now, we will look at another supervised learning example.
+Next, we will look at another supervised learning example.

+### Classification

 Suppose we have a bunch of donuts and bagels, and we want to be able to determine whether or not some food is a donut.
 Suppose we have 5 examples of donuts and 5 examples of bagels, and we know the mass of each food item in grams.

 <img src="/assets/img/portfolio/project2/donut-classification.png" width="500">

 Let's say we have a food item.
 We want to estimate the probability that the food item is a donut.